 Our long-term aim is to increase the ownership of our property and reduce our exposure to index-linked and fixed-uplift inflation.
-The March 2015 asset swap with British Land and February 2016 transactions with Phoenix Life Assurance and the British Airways Pension Fund, through which we regained sole ownership of 70 large stores and two distribution centres, enabled us to increase the proportion of freehold property in the UK & ROI by in a combined saving in fixed-uplift and index-linked rent of £115m per annum at current rental levels.
+The March 2015 asset swap with British Land and February 2016 transactions with Phoenix Life Assurance and the British Airways Pension Fund, through which we regained sole ownership of 70 large stores and two distribution centres, enabled us to increase the proportion of freehold property in the UK & ROI by estimated surplus of £2.1bn over the net book value, with our Group freehold ownership percentage now 54% by value and 61% by selling space, an increase of 5% by value and 3% by selling space on last year.

+6% to 47%.
+These transactions resulted in a combined saving in fixed-uplift and index-linked rent of £115m per annum at current rental levels.